Skip to content

 Join in with one of our lunch clubs.
 A friendly and relaxed space in a quiet environment to make friends, share in a game or just come along to eat your lunch in a quiet and welcoming space.

-Starting university can be a daunting prospect for everyone.
-To make the transition a little easier, we've got early meetups and adjusted events to help you feel at home.
+Starting university can be a daunting prospect, so to make the transition a little easier, we've got several events and services to help you feel at home.

 Meet the teams